SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Attributes.md

 ### attached

-Apply the `attached` attribute, to the declaration of an macro.
+Apply the `attached` attribute to a macro declaration.
 The arguments to this attribute indicate the macro's role.
 For a macro that has multiple roles, apply the `attached` macro multiple times, once for each role.